 EmiratesGBC is an independent forum aimed at conserving the environment by strengthening and promoting green building practices, and ever since our inception in 2006, we have focused on promoting dialogue and positive action in promoting green buildings.
 As an independent entity, our role is to provide the inputs that support decision making and influence policy-making, The Council also encourages the private sector and the community at large to become active participants in driving sustainable built environments.

 Over the years, we have played a pivotal role in facilitating a dialogue between the public and private sectors, to support green building initiatives in the region, aiming to make the UAE a leader in sustainable development.
 We have served as a catalyst in Energy Efficiency in existing building stock through introducing technical programmes.
 We facilitate the growth of the energy efficiency market, and work to increase awareness and capacity building.
 We function as a common platform for all stakeholders in the building industry supply chain, whereby they can meet, discuss, interact, and exchange groundbreaking ideas and help promote a sustainable built environment.
-Most recently, we launched the ‘Green Building Tooltips,’ freely accessible online at this link.

 Rapid Progress of Green Building Sector